 Note: this header file came from page 12 of Barrett, A. 2003.
 National Operational Hydrologic Remote Sensing Center Snow Data Assimilation System (SNODAS) Products at NSIDC.
 NSIDC Special Report 11.
 Boulder, CO, USA: National Snow and Ice Data Center.
 19 pp. The header information may be different for individual files.
 See the header file provided with each data file during FTP download for specific information.

 3. Start ArcMap and open ArcToolbox.
 Select Conversion Tools > To Raster > Raster to Other Format.
 The Raster to Other Format window will appear.
-In the Input Raster box, browse and select filename with a .bil extension (Refer to Step 1.).
+In the Input Raster box, browse and select the .dat file.
 In the Output Workspace box, select the location to store the new data set.
-In the Output Format box, select the format to create the new data set; this can be one of three formats: ESRI Grid, ERDAS Imagine, or TIFF.
+In the Output Format box, select the format you wish to create (e.g. TIFF, ENVI DAT, etc.).
 Click OK.
-This new grid will be renamed filename1=snowdepth020107

-If you have spatially subset data through our Polaris interface and output your data in the native binary format, the header file will again be different.
+If you are working with spatially subsetted data through our Polaris interface and output your data in the native binary format, the header file will be different.
 Each data file is delivered with a .dat.sub.txt file that you will need to reference.
 Your header file should contain:

-byteorder I layout bil nbands 1 nbits 16 ncols xxxx (corresponds to Image Width in .dat.sub.txt file) nrows xxxx (corresponds to Image Height in .dat.sub.txt file) ulxmap xxxx (corresponds to Upper Left Corner X Coordinate in .dat.sub.txt file) ulymap xxxx (corresponds to Upper Left Corner Y Coordinate in .dat.sub.txt file) xdim 0.00833333333 ydim 0.00833333333
+ncols xxxx (corresponds to Image Width in .dat.sub.txt file) nrows xxxx (corresponds to Image Height in .dat.sub.txt file) nbands 1 nbits 16 pixeltype signedint byteorder I layout dat ulxmap xxxx (corresponds to Upper Left Corner X Coordinate in .dat.sub.txt file) ulymap xxxx (corresponds to Upper Left Corner Y Coordinate in .dat.sub.txt file) xdim 0.00833333333 ydim 0.00833333333